Contaminated Blood Compensation Claim

 Although the risk of infection by contaminated blood was known in the early 1970s, patients were not told of the risk and continued to be treated unsafely and, as a result, over 2,400 people have since died.
 A parliamentary report from January 2015 has estimated that about 7,500 patients were infected by imported blood products from commercial organisations in the US.

-Given that those who have been injured and their families have waited so long for answers, we hope that co-operation by the relevant organisations to provide the disclosure of essential documents will now take place willingly and smoothly.
+Given that those who have been directly affected have waited so long for answers, we hope that co-operation from the relevant organisations in terms of providing the disclosure of essential documents will now take place willingly and smoothly.

 Why choose Hodge Jones & Allen solicitors?

 At Hodge Jones &Allen, our medical negligence solicitors have over 40 years of experience in helping those who have suffered as a result of negligent practices, and their families.
 We know that these can be traumatic experiences to deal with, so we take every care to offer you all the support you need along the way.

 Our team of specialist, expert solicitors has a strong track record of getting good outcomes for the clients we represent.